mtedone/multi-k8s/README.md

 # multi-k8s

-Deployes the multi-docker app to GKE
+Deploys the multi-docker app to GKE